Home

 What is a floppy disk?

 A floppy disk is a removable data storage medium which has a limited storage capacity.
-It consists of a thin 3.5-inch square metal disk that contains a flat, round, plastic, flexible disk that is coated on both sides with magnetic material.
+It consists of a thin flexible magnetic storage disk enclosed in a square plastic case.

 When the ‘floppy’ (as it is sometimes called) is inserted into the drive, it spins at a high speed while data is recorded to it on one or both sides.